 Dismissals for some reasons are automatically unfair and in most cases the employee does not need the minimum qualifying period.
-Reasons include, among others, a reason connected with pregnancy / childbirth, for a health and safety reason, for making a protected disclosure (whistleblowing), for asserting a statutory right and for exercising various time-off rights.
+Reasons include, among others, a reason connected with pregnancy or childbirth, for a health and safety reason, for making a protected disclosure (whistleblowing) and for asserting a statutory right.

 An employer can defend an unfair dismissal claim by showing that the reason or principal reason for the dismissal was one of the potentially fair reasons for dismissal.
 Potentially fair reasons are: